-The Company believes that embracing diversity in its workforce contributes to the achievement of its corporate objectives as discussed in Principle 3.
+The Group is committed to promoting a diverse and inclusive culture and believes that embracing diversity in its workforce contributes to the achievement of its corporate objectives as discussed in Principle 3.

-The directors recognise that having a diverse board (with at least one female member) will assist in effectively carrying out its role.
+The directors recognise that having a diverse Board (with at least two female members) will assist in effectively carrying out its role.
 Currently the composition of the Board includes two female directors.
+The Board further believes having an appropriate blend of diversity on the Board and in the Group's senior executive positions assists with the company's performance by ensuring diversity of thought, drawn from differing backgrounds and experiences.

-The Group is committed to promoting a diverse and inclusive culture.
-The Board believes having an appropriate blend of diversity on the Board and in the Group's senior executive positions assists with the company's performance.
-The Board has established a Diversity Policy and has a set of diversity objectives.
-The objectives include flexibility, inclusion, recruitment, talent management, promotion and succession planning.
+The Board and management have established a Diversity Equity and Inclusion Policy and have a set of diversity and inclusion objectives.
+The objectives include diversity of thought, commitment and development of culture through building a diverse and inclusive workplace, continuous pay equity, flexibility, non-biased recruitment practices, talent management through provision of a range of opportunities including training and education, transparent approaches to internal promotions and succession planning.
 The details of the policy are available on the Company's website.

-The key elements of the Diversity Policy are as follows:
+The key elements of the Diversity Equity and Inclusion Policy are as follows:

-- Increased gender diversity on the Board and senior executive positions and throughout the Group. - Annual assessment of Board gender diversity objectives and performance against objectives set by the Board and Remuneration and Nomination committee. - Ensuring regular diversity reporting to the Committee.
+- Increased gender diversity on the Board and senior executive positions and throughout the Group. - Annual assessment of Board gender diversity objectives and performance against objectives set by the Board and Remuneration and Nomination Committee. - Ensuring regular diversity and pay equity reporting to the Committee. - Continuous assessment of internal processes to ensure equity for all employees. - Developing employee skills and experiences as part of succession planning regardless of age, sex, nationality, religious beliefs, disability or any other individual characteristic. - Maintaining a psychologically and physically safe workplace to safeguard employees against inappropriate workplace behaviour including harassment, victimisation and bullying.

-Diversity and Inclusion related activities undertaken throughout the year are set out in the Remuneration Report.
+Diversity and Inclusion related activities undertaken throughout the year are set out in the Remuneration Report including the establishment of a Diversity, Equity and Inclusion Committee, Employee Engagement surveys and further policy development.

-Principle 2 - Structure the Board to Add Value
+Structure the Board to add value